 Instructions

-- Preheat oven to 350 degrees.
-Lightly grease 3 8″ round cake pans and dust with flour if desired, tapping pan so that all excess flour is removed.
+- Preheat the oven to 350°F. Lightly grease three 8″ round cake pans and dust with flour if desired, tapping pan so that all excess flour is removed.

-- In a large bowl with an electric mixer, beat butter until smooth.
-Add oil and sugar and beat for 2-3 minutes.
+- In a large bowl with an electric mixer, beat the butter until smooth.
+Add the sugar and oil and beat for 2 to 3 minutes until combined.

-- Add eggs and beat until completely combined.
+- Add the eggs and beat until completely combined, scraping the sides of the bowl as necessary.

-- Add vanilla and buttermilk, and beat on low speed until smooth.
+- Add the buttermilk and vanilla and beat on low speed until smooth.

-- Add baking powder, baking soda, and salt and beat on low speed until smooth.
+- Add the baking powder, baking soda, and salt and beat on low speed until combined.

-- Add flour, and stir just until no visible streaks of flour remain.
-Stir in sprinkles just before baking and divide between prepared pans.
+- Add the flour and mix, just until no visible streaks of flour remain.
+Stir in the sprinkles just before baking.
+Divide the batter between the prepared pans.

-- Bake for 18-20 minutes, until a toothpick inserted in the center comes out clean.
-Let sit for 10 minutes before removing from pan to a wire rack to cool completely.
+- Bake for 18 to 20 minutes, until a toothpick inserted in the center comes out clean.
+Let cool for 10 minutes before transferring to a wire rack to cool completely.

-- In a medium bowl with an electric mixer, beat cream cheese until smooth.
+- In a medium bowl with an electric mixer, beat the cold cream cheese until smooth.

-- Add powdered sugar and vanilla and beat until combined.
+- Add the sugar and vanilla and beat until combined, scraping down the bowl as necessary.

-- Add cream, a little bit at a time, and beat on low speed until incorporated.
-Turn mixer to high and beat until fluffy and thickened — this doesn't take too long!
+- Add the cream, a little bit at a time, and beat on low speed until incorporated.
+Turn the mixer to high and beat until fluffy and thickened.
+(This doesn’t take too long, just a couple minutes!
 Over-mixing will make the whipped cream thin again, so watch carefully.
-When you pull the beaters out of the bowl and have stiff peaks, it's ready.
+When you pull the beaters out of the bowl and have stiff peaks, it’s ready.)

-- Divide cream cheese whipped cream between cake layers to assemble.
-Top with additional sprinkles as desired.
+- Divide the frosting between the cake layers to assemble.
+Top with additional sprinkles, as desired.

 Notes